chilio/laravel-dusk-ci/README.md

 All you need to do is select the appropriate version of your **PHP interpreter** (based on your **Laravel version**), and you should be ready to go.

-Colors indicate the current state of PHP's life cycle and supported versions.
+Colours indicate the current state of PHP's life cycle and supported versions.
 Please note that all published images are fully functional and entirely usable.

 ### **Compatibility**